 I love a glass of bubbly any time of year, but there’s no denying that champagne is the quintessential drink for celebrating a special occasion, whatever it may be.
 And, in my opinion, the return of fall is as good an occasion as any to pop a bottle!

-While champagne and other sparkling wines are already festive on their own, sometimes it’s fun to mix it up a bit by opting for a cocktail instead.
-These drinks are perfect for toasting to a change of seasons and with fall around the corner, what better time to try?
+While champagne and sparkling wines are already festive on their own, mixing it up a bit is fun by opting for a cocktail instead.
+These drinks are perfect for toasting to a change of seasons, and with fall around the corner, what better time to try?